-The SouthMed Prep Scholars Program (SMPS) is designed to enhance medical school access and success through two eight-week summer sessions that focus on research, MCAT preparation, the interview process, and continuous relationship building between prospective medical students and the USA College of Medicine.
+The SouthMed Prep Scholars Program (SMPS) is a pre-medical pathway program for scholarly, high-achieving underrepresented in medicine students that is designed to enhance medical school access and success through two eight-week summer sessions that focus on research, MCAT preparation, professional development and the medical school application process.

-Students who successfully complete the program will be offered a position in the University of South Alabama College of Medicine first-year class following completion of their undergraduate degree and prerequisites as described in the matriculation requirements.
+Students who successfully complete the program will be offered a position in the Whiddon College of Medicine first-year class following completion of their undergraduate degree and prerequisites as described in the matriculation requirements below.